Why Profit Margins Matter

 8 Ways to Improve Your Profit Margins

-1. Increase Your Prices
+1. Review Your Prices

 2. Reduce Material Waste